Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Your application is now ready to be deployed to the cloud to be used by your clients.

 Before deploying your application, you can change the randomly assigned subdomain to something more meaningful for your application.
-To do that, go to genezio config file - `genezio.yaml` - and modify the `subdomain` field.
+To do that, go to the genezio config file - `genezio.yaml` - and modify the `subdomain` field.

 To deploy your application, run the following command in the root directory of your project: